-The King Ludwig Way takes you through Dießen with its charming alleyways, traditional houses, and its imposing Münster; one of the most beautiful baroque churches in Bavaria.
+The King Ludwig Way takes you through Dießen with its charming alleyways, traditional houses, and its imposing Münster, one of Bavaria's most beautiful baroque churches.

 Soon you reach the area of Pfaffenwinkel, which King Ludwig so adored.
-Emerging from dense forests, catch sight of the first view of the high mountain peak of the Zugspitze, before you continue through gentle meadows to the monastery at Wessobrunn.
+Emerging from dense forests, catch sight of the first view of the high mountain peak of the Zugspitze before you continue through gentle meadows to the monastery at Wessobrunn.
 Depending on availability, you may be staying in Paterzell this evening.
-Continue on the trail from Wessobrunn through romantic forest to the hamlet of Schönwag.
-From here follow the winding trail and the brilliant KLW waymarking until you reach Paterzell.
+Continue on the trail from Wessobrunn through the romantic forest to the hamlet of Schönwag.
+From here, follow the winding trail and the brilliant KLW waymarking until you reach Paterzell.